jeff-lau/myob-exercise/README.md

 3. No file based input (i.e. no need to upload a CSV file)
 4. Start date can be partial months (i.e. it can start on any day and end on any day of the month)
 5. Since year information is not provided in the input data, I am assuming is CURRENT year when carrying out partial month calculations
-6. I have to assume the person reviewing this exercise have NPM installed, and possibly an internet connection to download any missing dependencies.
+6. I have to assume the person reviewing this exercise have NPM installed, and is a sudoer on his/her machine and has an internet connection to download any missing dependencies.
 7. I have not tested all browsers or mobile.